mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *in great attempts, it is glorious even to fail.*
+> *better to do something imperfectly than to do nothing perfectly.*

 </div>
 <!-- quote-end -->